joshuatobin/joshuatobin.github.io/index.md

 * Worked across Commercial and Government clouds on the infrastructure automation squad.
 * Manage, monitor, maintain our squads wide variety of internal applications.
 Python, Node, Golang etc.
 * Helping to manage and mentor service teams for a large migration of legacy services to our internal kubernetes platform.
-* Worked to implement an Okta IDP implementation within our GovCloud environment for solving a long standing internal testing issues.
+* Worked to implement an Okta IDP implementation within our GovCloud environment for solving long standing internal testing issues.
 * Apart of various high visibility projects across the organization to save millions of dollars of ACV working directly with customers.

 ### Lead Engineer - Security and Compliance Automation - [Salesforce](https://www.salesforce.com/) / [Heroku](https://www.heroku.com/about)